ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 Assigning cluster IDs to (some) records to indicate which correspond to the same entity.
 May use information about "old" clusters as a starting point.

+This step :ref:`has sub-steps <clustering_sub_steps>`, which may be expanded for more detail *by pairwise methods.*
+Methods that are not pairwise should implement this step directly.

 **Examples:**

 - The core part of a PVS module